yumemi-inc/associated-pull-requests/README.md

 If you want to change the bullets in a list in Markdown format, specify `bullet` input (default is `- #`).

+### Use other than merge commits

 By default, list pull requests associated with merge commits.
-To list pull requests associated with all commits, specify `true` for `merge-commit-only` input.
+To list pull requests associated with all commits, specify `false` for `merge-commit-only` input.
-However, in this case, more pull requests can be detected, but the number of API calls will increase, so be careful when using it when the commit history is long.

 ```yaml
 - uses: yumemi-inc/associated-pull-requests@v1